Get the newsletter.

 Need a good wine pairing with this dish?

 Artichokes taste best with something dry and crisp, with no oak.
 Sauvignon bland would be a very nice choice.
 New Zealand sauvignon blanc has extra citrus notes.
-(See ya later, buttery Napa chardonnay!)
+(Skip the buttery Napa chardonnay.)

 Italian stuffed artichoke casserole serving